Submit manuscript...

 Assessments were done at baseline (i.e., prior to acupuncture treatment) and weeks 8, and 13 including the VAS, and the WOMAC index (containing separate subscores for pain, stiffness and disability).
 In addition, the target knee joint was assessed for clinical index (the presence of a joint tenderness, swelling, effusion and the range of movement).

 We followed up our patients for 13 weeks.
-Many previous acupuncture studies on knee OA did not specify a follow up periods, but others did for periods of: 4 months, 49 weeks, 3 months, 3 weeks, 12 weeks, 12 weeks, 6 months, 9 weeks & 29 weeks [2,5,7,20].
+Many previous acupuncture studies on knee OA did not specify a follow up periods, but others did for periods of: 4 months, 49 weeks, 3 months, 3 weeks, 12 weeks, 12 weeks, 6 months, 9 weeks & 29 weeks.2,5,7,20

 Our study results demonstrated that although patients in group I, II and III reported improvement of their pain either assessed by pain domain of WOMAC or VAS both at 8 and 13 weeks of the study but there were intergroup differences in favor of true either manual or electrical stimulated compared to sham acupuncture at 8 and 13 weeks (WOMAC P=0.015, & 0.0001, and VAS P=0.058NS, & 0.0001 respectively).

-These results are in agreement with the results of the some other studies [1-8] as they found that treatment group had significant reduction in pain by VAS and analgesic use compared to no treatment group (p<0.01) after 6 sessions in 3 weeks, their patients were all initially waiting for arthroplasty; 7 out of 29 patients no longer wanted surgery after acupuncture treatment (at a total estimated saving of $60,000.
-Also these results are in agreement with the results [8] that used acupuncture treatment and standard care (as control) and found significant improvement in patients’ pains for acupuncture group compared to control at 4 and 8 weeks (WOMAC for pain intergroup difference P<0.001).
-Others [7,22] had similar results.
+These results are in agreement with the results of the some other studies1–8 as they found that treatment group had significant reduction in pain by VAS and analgesic use compared to no treatment group (p<0.01) after 6 sessions in 3 weeks, their patients were all initially waiting for arthroplasty; 7 out of 29 patients no longer wanted surgery after acupuncture treatment (at a total estimated saving of $60,000.
+Also these results are in agreement with the results8 that used acupuncture treatment and standard care (as control) and found significant improvement in patients’ pains for acupuncture group compared to control at 4 and 8 weeks (WOMAC for pain intergroup difference P<0.001).
+Others7,22 had similar results.
 It was demonstrated6 that a clear effect of true and sham acupuncture compared to usual care, 73% of patients included in the study showed at least 33% improvement in pain after acupuncture treatment, though groups didn’t differ significantly.
-In other study [24], they found no benefit for acupuncture compared to sham, but they suggest that sham acupuncture may have pain relieving effects and that this may explain the relative equivalence of acupuncture compared to sham acupuncture.
+In other study,24 they found no benefit for acupuncture compared to sham, but they suggest that sham acupuncture may have pain relieving effects and that this may explain the relative equivalence of acupuncture compared to sham acupuncture.
 They concluded that there is moderately strong evidence supporting adjunctive use of acupuncture.

 In our study stiffness and function domains of the WOMAC were improved at 8th & 13th weeks from base-line, this improvement was significantly different among groups as significant differences between group I and II were noticed at week 8 for function WOMAC domain (at 8 week) and stiffness WOMAC domain (at 13 week) that in favor of electroacupuncture, while there were significant differences between either group I and II from one side, and group III (sham) from the other side, i.e., real acupuncture in the 2 treatment groups was more effective than sham group (P=0.014 & 0.001, at week 8, respectively) & (P=0.0001 & 0.0001, at week 13, respectively).

-Results agreed with ours were [6,25] found that there were intergroup difference between the true acupuncture and the waiting list (P<0.01) in improving the stiffness and function. as well as found in a study5 in 2001 compared acupuncture to waiting for treatment and found benefit for acupuncture compared to the control in the 3 domains of the WOMAC.
-Some authors had more significant results after cessation of treatment as the case in our study, and in 2008 in an interesting explanation [23] for the more significant difference after cessation of treatment as it might be due to deterioration in the sham group rather than change in the acupuncture group.
-Also in a meta-analyses [26] also concluded that acupuncture was not better than controls in reducing the WOMAC score of knee OA.
-Others [18] concluded in disagreement to our study that acupuncture is not superior to sham-needling in reducing stiffness of osteoarthritis; both are equally effective.
+Results agreed with ours were6,25 found that there were intergroup difference between the true acupuncture and the waiting list (P<0.01) in improving the stiffness and function. as well as found in a study5 in 2001 compared acupuncture to waiting for treatment and found benefit for acupuncture compared to the control in the 3 domains of the WOMAC.
+Some authors had more significant results after cessation of treatment as the case in our study, and in 2008 in an interesting explanation23 for the more significant difference after cessation of treatment as it might be due to deterioration in the sham group rather than change in the acupuncture group.
+Also in a meta-analyses26 also concluded that acupuncture was not better than controls in reducing the WOMAC score of knee OA.
+Others18 concluded in disagreement to our study that acupuncture is not superior to sham-needling in reducing stiffness of osteoarthritis; both are equally effective.
 He suggested that sham-needling had similar specific effects as acupuncture or both methods were associated with considerable non-specific effects.
-Another disagreement is a meta-analysis [27] who reviewed 11 trials for 3 types of control groups; compared with patients in waiting list control groups, patients who received acupuncture reported clinically relevant short-term improvements in pain and function, while patients who received acupuncture reported clinically relevant short-term and long-term improvements in pain and function compared with patients in usual care control groups, and compared with a sham control acupuncture provided either clinically irrelevant short-term or clinically irrelevant long-term improvements in pain and function some of which may be due to placebo or expectation effects.
+Another disagreement is a meta-analysis27 who reviewed 11 trials for 3 types of control groups; compared with patients in waiting list control groups, patients who received acupuncture reported clinically relevant short-term improvements in pain and function, while patients who received acupuncture reported clinically relevant short-term and long-term improvements in pain and function compared with patients in usual care control groups, and compared with a sham control acupuncture provided either clinically irrelevant short-term or clinically irrelevant long-term improvements in pain and function some of which may be due to placebo or expectation effects.
 These all disagreeing results showed that though true acupuncture group improved but that improvement was not different to sham acupuncture group (i.e., sham acupuncture showed positive effects), intergroup differences, the sham acupuncture was at sites one inch adjacent to the real points, which the authors note may have inadvertently elicited an analgesic response.
 Other methodological problems in some of the studies included lack of blinding of patients and outcomes assessors and lack of description of dropouts and withdrawals.
 Unfortunately, needling at sham locations can have analgesic effects almost as large as at “true” locations.
 As a result of this problem, effects of true and sham become too close, requiring large subject numbers to show a significant difference as generally acupuncture studies do not have a large number of subjects.
-There is evidence that acupuncture needles placed in non acupuncture points lead to pain reduction because of stimulation of endorphin release via a mechanism called diffuse noxious inhibitory control [20].
-Possible explanations of some benefits of sham acupuncture are:
+There is evidence that acupuncture needles placed in non acupuncture points lead to pain reduction because of stimulation of endorphin release via a mechanism called diffuse noxious inhibitory control.20

-3. Percutaneous like therapy effects of electroacupuncture [6].
+3. Percutaneous like therapy effects of electroacupuncture.6

 For the CI parameters we found at 8 week that, the CI total was significantly different from base line (P=0.009) and there was intergroups difference as well, then all parameters kept stastically improved and were significantly different at 13 week including the CI total (P=0.0001) except for the swelling.

-Agreement of our results was obtained in a somewhat a study [6] who attempted to treat knee with effusion using acupuncture.
+Agreement of our results was obtained in a somewhat a study6 who attempted to treat knee with effusion using acupuncture.
 In the study, 50 people with the condition were treated using needle insertion and manipulated every 5-10 minutes and retained for 30 minutes, 30 patients were deemed to be cured, which was defined as a disappearance of swelling and pain in the knee joint, a resumption of free movement and range of motion, and no recurrence of the condition in more than six months.
 Treatment was "markedly effective" in another 18 patients; slight improvement was seen in the remaining two patients.
 The authors surmised that acupuncture treatment "may produce a quite satisfactory treatment in a relatively short duration.
-Others [8] agreed that, acupuncture is effective for improving knee function such as ROM.
+Others8 agreed that, acupuncture is effective for improving knee function such as ROM.
 They explained that as it is possible that acupuncture affects tension and blood flow in the muscle.

 Our results also showed decay in the improvement of all parameters (WOMAC, VAS, & CI) at 13 weeks of the study i.e., 5 weeks after cessation of acupuncture therapy, though true acupuncture groups results were still improved compared to base-line and were still signicantly better than sham acupuncture group (P=0.0001).

-Some authors [28] agreed with our results as their results suggest that treatment with acupuncture sustains the effectiveness in pain reduction.
+Some authors28 agreed with our results as their results suggest that treatment with acupuncture sustains the effectiveness in pain reduction.
 They noticed sustained pain reduction 4 months after an initial 6-week treatment regimen was discontinued.
-This agrees also with results [20] that concluded that acupuncture causes a significant improvement in the symptoms of osteoarthritis of the knee, with no loss of benefit after one month.
-Other authors [23] disagreed and stated that benefits from acupuncture were limited to pain intensity not any other parameters such as stiffness and function, and theses benefits were unlikely to be clinically significant, were mostly short lived, and could not be attributed to needling effects & found that one month after treatment the between group pain difference had been lost although they stated that the acupuncture group was still benefiting compared to baseline, they suggested that the significant difference that could be found between true and sham acupuncture after cessation of treatment might be due to deterioration in the sham group rather than maintaining improvement in the true acupuncture group [29].
+This agrees also with results20 that concluded that acupuncture causes a significant improvement in the symptoms of osteoarthritis of the knee, with no loss of benefit after one month.
+Other authors23 disagreed and stated that benefits from acupuncture were limited to pain intensity not any other parameters such as stiffness and function, and theses benefits were unlikely to be clinically significant, were mostly short lived, and could not be attributed to needling effects & found that one month after treatment the between group pain difference had been lost although they stated that the acupuncture group was still benefiting compared to baseline, they suggested that the significant difference that could be found between true and sham acupuncture after cessation of treatment might be due to deterioration in the sham group rather than maintaining improvement in the true acupuncture group.29

 Secondary endpoint was the percentage of cases that had achieved of at least 20% of improvement in pain domain of WOMAC and either 20% of improvement in the function or the stiffness at end of study from base-line, our patients showed that 5 case of group I (25%), while 9 cases in group II (45%) and no case (0%) in group III had fulfilled this end-point, and there was statistical difference between the groups in favor of group II (P=0.009).

-In agreement for the true acupuncture results but not the shame one Berman et al. [6] compared arthritis education alone to true and sham acupuncture in 570 patients with osteoarthritis of the knee.
+In agreement for the true acupuncture results but not the shame one Berman et al.6 compared arthritis education alone to true and sham acupuncture in 570 patients with osteoarthritis of the knee.
 Acupuncture led to greater improvements in function but not pain after 8 weeks and in both pain and function after 26 weeks (secondary end-point).
 The proportion of participants who were classified as responders at 26 weeks was 98 of 186 (52%) in the true acupuncture group, 86 of 183 (47%) in the sham group and 52 of 174 (30%) in the education group.
 These between-group differences were not significant for the true versus sham comparison, but the proportion of responders was significantly greater (P= 0.001) in both the true and sham acupuncture groups than in the education control group.
-The added (under title “caution”) that many participants dropped out of the study, so readers should interpret the findings at 26 weeks with caution [6].
+The added (under title “caution”) that many participants dropped out of the study, so readers should interpret the findings at 26 weeks with caution.6

 Conclusion